 This is a collaborative post.

 I wish I had space in my home to create a real home office to work in.
 It would be great to have a separate space all set up for me so I could switch on and off a little more seamlessly from work mode.
 I’d love to transform a garage, shed or other outside building into an office for so many reasons.
 The main one being it would be just outside the usual chaos of the home so I would have to actually go there rather than just pulling my laptop or iPad onto my lap.
 I enjoy working at a desk, I feel more productive and I get a lot more done but I do feel creating that small seperation would be great for our home life.
 I do, after all, want the ultimate work, life, and travel balance so having that thin line between work and life would make the world of difference.
+If you are considering moving offices then you might want to take a look at the ultimate checklist for changing offices to help you along the way!

 A garage would be a perfect place for a home office especially if you don’t use it to keep your car.
 If you did then a garden shed would be a really lovely alternative.
 Take a look at these prefabricated garages from Lidget Compton for some inspiration.
 It would need to have a window to let in some natural light and I’d have my desk sat nicely underneath.
 Good lighting is absolutely key I think because when I walk into my home office it could be early hours of the morning or late in the evening.
 I might not be able to rely on natural light as much.